↑

 2 Remember Everyone’s Personality Traits

-Depending on the event, some family members are going to exert more emotional energy than the others.
+Depending on the event, some family members exert more emotional energy than others.

-Consequently, some family members are going to use up their emotional energy faster than others.
+Consequently, some family members will use up their emotional energy faster than others.

-For example, an introverted person is not going to be comfortable for very long at a large social gathering.
+For example, an introverted person will not be comfortable for very long at a large social gathering.

-In particular to this post, as a person with a more extroverted personality, I enjoy doing social activities and events that my family members with introverted personality traits truly hate!
+As a person with a more extroverted personality myself, I enjoy doing social activities and events that my family members with introverted personality traits truly hate!

 I had no idea!
-Honestly, I thought they were just being difficult ‘that day’.
-Turns out, they were frustrated with me and thinking I was being difficult!
+Honestly, I thought they were being difficult that day.
+They were frustrated with me and thought I was being difficult!

 When you take these matters to the Lord through prayer, however, you see these traits are how God created them.
 Prayerful consideration of the traits of others can help you see them as God does – without judgment.